quippy-dev/Gepetto/README.md

 # Gepetto

-Gepetto is a Python plugin which uses various large language models to provide meaning to functions decompiled by IDA Pro (≥ 7.4).
+Gepetto is a Python plugin which uses various large language models to provide meaning to functions decompiled by IDA Pro 9.x.
 It can leverage them to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)

 ## Setup

+Requirements: IDA Pro 9.x (earlier versions are not supported) and the Hex-Rays Decompiler.

 Simply drop this script (`gepetto.py`, as well as the `gepetto/` folder) into your IDA plugins folder (`$IDAUSR/plugins`).
 By default, on Windows, this should be `%AppData%\Hex-Rays\IDA Pro\plugins` (you may need to create it).